gmarko/protocols/packages/loopring_v3/circuit/statements.md

 such that the following conditions hold:

-- RequireFillRate(order.amountS, order.amountB, fillS, fillB)
+- RequireFillRate(order.amountS, order.amountB, fillS, fillB, verify)
-- filledAfter = RequireFillLimit(order, filled, fillS, fillB)
+- filledAfter = RequireFillLimit(order, filled, fillS, fillB, verify)

 ### Description

-Verifies the filling of an order i.e. if the rate at which it is being filled is valid and it's not being filled more than allowed.
+Ensure that the order match result satisfies the constraints of RequireFillRateGadget and RequireFillLimitGadget.

 ## RequireValidTaker statement